dayanacavalcante/Obesity-Estimate/README.md

 The purpose of this case study was:
 1. Make the Linear Regression model of Body Mass Index;
 2. Detect the group with the highest risk of life related to level of Body Mass Index and frequency of physical activity;
-3. Check which algorithm has the best performance in the classification of Body Mass Index;
+3. Check which algorithm has the best performance in classifying Body Mass Index;

 ### **How?**